 One couple who inherited a house was surprised to learn that a second mortgage had been taken out on it.
 The amount owed on the second mortgage, for which they were on the hook?
 A whopping $30,000.

 The circumstances surrounding an inherited house can be challenging enough as is.
 Consider whether you have the time and emotional capacity to add another property on top of that before making your final decision.

 The Fastest Way to Sell an Inherited Home?
 Sell to HomeGo

 There is a solution to all these inconvenient costs, and you could still quickly sell the house you inherited.
 HomeGo will work with you to give you the highest possible cash offer for your property.
 Better yet, HomeGo will buy your inherited house as-is— no repairs necessary.

 This alone will save valuable time and money.
-On the same note, HomeGo will keep your busy schedule in mind and work hard to close the sale of your home in just seven days.
+HomeGo will keep your busy schedule in mind and work hard to close the sale of your home in just 7 days.
 The sale is completed faster than a traditional real estate agent could deliver and HomeGo doesn’t even charge for any commissions.

 See your offer in just 3 easy steps:

 - Enter your address and get a real cash offer.

 - Schedule your brief, in-home or virtual walk-through.